-BEGINNERS SHOEMAKING TOOL KIT: We sell a beginners kit which includes all of the hard-to-find, essential tools and glue you’ll need to get started.
-We also sell many of the supplies separately if you are only needing a few bits.
+BEGINNERS SHOEMAKING TOOL KIT: We sell a beginners tool kit which includes all of the hard-to-find, essential tools and glue you’ll need to get started.
 Below we have outlined the key tools and equipment.

 GLUE: We use Aquilim 315 glue for 90% of the shoemaking process and Klebfest glue (the extra strong stuff) for attaching the soles.
-You can also source these glues from ‘Algeos’ online (UK, USA and Australia) – the strong glue from their website is called ‘Renia Colle de Cologne’.
+You can also source these glues from ‘Algeos’ online in the UK– the strong glue from their website is called ‘Renia Colle de Cologne’.

 Lasts are shoe-shaped blocks that the shoes are built around.
 They come in left and right pairs and are normally made of plastic or wood.
 Lasts will determine the heel height, shape and size of the shoes.